todorpp/K8S/project_01/README.md

 Note if this for some reason the nodes don't join the node group apply  aws-auth.yaml

-11 With Postman we can test our app sending POST request to Services URI/signup and the GET request to URI/login and we should get response with a token
+11 With Postman we can test our app sending POST request to Services URI/signup and the GET request to URI/login and we should get response with a token .
+Also we can send GET request to URI/logs to see stored logs, and internaly in AWS we can check this in EFS Monitoring tab